If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 Did you come upon them suddenly?

-Were there many, hanging from the trees like some kind of fruit?
+Was there many hanging from the trees like some fruit?

 Did you fall into a pit of snakes in the dream, as with some kind of a trap set up by a supervillain?

 It’s pretty common to dream of snakes.
-There are over 60,000 monthly searches on Google, according to LSIgraph.
+There are over 60,000 monthly searches on Google by people looking for help in analyzing one.

-When searches hit that volume, even non-dream focused websites pay attention.
-Websites as disparate as the HuffPost, have an article on what a dream about snakes means.
+When searches hit that volume, even non-dream-focused websites pay attention.
+They will have an article up there to get some of the traffic.
+Websites as disparate as the HuffPost have an article on what a dream about snakes means, neglecting less popular dream search topics.

 When I’ve run across them in Arizona and Texas, it’s been while landscaping.
-Are all these searchers by landscapers and gardeners?
+That’s a pretty common role to encounter them in when you live in the Sonoran desert, and probably other places too.
+Are all these Internet searchers by landscapers and gardeners?
 It doesn’t seem likely.
-For most people, actually encountering a snake doesn’t happen frequently unless you live in a place with an inordinate number of snakes like Sweetwater, Texas.
+For most people, actually encountering a snake doesn’t frequently happen unless you live in a place with an inordinate number of snakes like Sweetwater, Texas, home of the annual Rattlesnake Roundup.

 What do snakes really mean to you?

 Try to remember all of the details you can from the dream.
-In order to spur dream recall, The Dream Recovery System uses the acronym PACTREPS.
+To spur dream recall, The Dream Recovery System uses the acronym PACTREPS.

 P = People — Were there any people in the dream?
 Did they do anything?